hamzakoc/Terraform-AWS/README.md

+#AWS Resources with Terraform

-Create vpc
+1.Create vpc
-Create Internet Gateway
+2.Create Internet Gateway
-Create Custom Route Table
+3.Create Custom Route Table
-Create a Subnet
+4.Create a Subnet
-Associate subnet with Route Table
+5.Associate subnet with Route Table
-Create a network interface with an ip in the subnet that was created in step 4 Assign an elastic IP to the network interface created in step 7 Create Ubuntu server and install/enable apache2
+6.Create a network interface with an ip in the subnet that was created in step 4 7.Create a network interface with an ip in the subnet that was created in step 4 8.Assign an elastic IP to the network interface created in step 7 9.Create Ubuntu server and install/enable apache2